 - Foreign Investing Risk: Investments in foreign countries are subject to country-specific risks such as political, diplomatic, regional conflicts, terrorism, war, social and economic instability and policies that have the effect of decreasing the value of foreign securities.
 Foreign investments may experience greater volatility than U.S. investments.
-Currency hedging transactions may not perfectly offset the Fund's foreign currency exposure and entail additional trading commissions and fees. - Small Capitalization Stock Risk: The value of small capitalization company securities may be subject to more abrupt or erratic market movements than those of larger, more established companies or the market averages in general. - Dividend-Paying Stock Risk: The Fund's emphasis on dividend-paying stocks could cause the Fund to underperform similar funds that invest without consideration of a company's track record of paying dividends.
+Currency hedging transactions may not perfectly offset the Fund's foreign currency exposure and entail additional trading commissions and fees. - Small Capitalization Stock Risk: The value of small capitalization company securities may be subject to more abrupt or erratic market movements than those of larger, more established companies or the market averages in general Small cap companies may have limited product lines or markets, be less financially secure than larger companies, or depend on a small number of key personnel.
+If adverse developments occur, such as due to management changes or product failures, the Fund's investment in a small cap company may lose substantial value. - Dividend-Paying Stock Risk: The Fund's emphasis on dividend-paying stocks could cause the Fund to underperform similar funds that invest without consideration of a company's track record of paying dividends.
 Stocks of companies with a history of paying dividends may not participate in a broad market advance to the same degree as most other stocks, and a sharp rise in interest rates or economic downturn could cause a company to unexpectedly reduce or eliminate its dividend.
 If the amount a company pays out as a dividend exceeds its earnings and profits, the excess will be treated as a return of capital and the Fund's tax basis in the stock will be reduced.
 A reduction in the Fund's tax basis in such stock will increase the amount of gain (or decrease the amount of loss) recognized by the Fund on a subsequent sale of the stock. - Issuer-Specific Risk: The value of a specific security can be more volatile than the market as a whole and may perform worse than the market as a whole. - Large Shareholder Risk: From time to time, shareholders of the Fund (which may include institutional investors or financial intermediaries acting on behalf of their clients) may make relatively large redemptions or purchases of the Fund's shares.
 These transactions may, among other things, cause the Fund to sell securities or invest additional cash, as the case may be, at disadvantageous prices.
 There could be adverse effects on the Fund's performance to the extent that the Fund may be required to sell securities or invest cash at times it would not otherwise do so.
 Selling portfolio securities to meet a large redemption request also may increase transaction costs or have adverse tax consequences for Fund shareholders.
-In addition, a large redemption could result in the Fund's current expenses being allocated over a smaller asset base, leading to an increase in the Fund's expense ratio. - Limited History of Operations: The Fund is a new mutual fund and has a limited history of operations for investors to evaluate.
-Investors bear the risk that the Fund may not be able to implement its investment strategies or attract sufficient assets.
+In addition, a large redemption could result in the Fund's current expenses being allocated over a smaller asset base, leading to an increase in the Fund's expense ratio.